General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

-which holds in the region described by $v > 0$, $\{\cdot\}_D < 0$ and:
+which holds in the region described by $v>0$, $\{\cdot\}_D<0$ and

-This region is slightly smaller than the region described by $v > 0$, $\{\cdot\}_D < 0$ and $\{\cdot\}_S > 0$, but includes the region given by (\ref{5.13}) and (\ref{5.14}) nonetheless.
-Now by construction, we know that (\ref{5.13}) and (\ref{5.14}) are satisfied in the interval $0 < G < G_\epsilon$ for some small $G_\epsilon > 0$, so to demonstrate (\ref{5.13}) and (\ref{5.14}) in the interval $0 < G < G_0$, it is sufficient to demonstrate:
+This region is slightly smaller than the region described by $v>0$, $\{\cdot\}_D<0$ and $\{\cdot\}_S>0$, but includes the region bounded by (\ref{5.13}) and (\ref{5.14}) nonetheless.
+Now by Taylor's theorem, we know that (\ref{5.13}) and (\ref{5.14}) are satisfied on the interval $0<G<G_\epsilon$ for some small $G_\epsilon>0$.
+To demonstrate (\ref{5.13}) and (\ref{5.14}) on the interval $0<G<G_0$, it is thus sufficient to demonstrate:

-in the interval $G_\epsilon \leq G < G_0$.
-Note that the left hand sides of (\ref{5.17})-(\ref{5.20}) are functions of $A$, $v$ and $G$, so (\ref{5.15}) can be used to determine the most conservative value of $v$ in (\ref{5.17}) and (\ref{5.18}), and (\ref{5.16}) can be used to determine the most conservative value of $A$ in (\ref{5.19}) and (\ref{5.20}).
+on the interval $G_\epsilon\leq G<G_0$.
+Note that the left hand sides of (\ref{5.17})--(\ref{5.20}) are functions of $A$, $v$ and $G$, so (\ref{5.15}) can be used to determine the most conservative value of $v$ in (\ref{5.17}) and (\ref{5.18}), and (\ref{5.16}) can be used to determine the most conservative value of $A$ in (\ref{5.19}) and (\ref{5.20}).
 In particular, the most conservative choice out of $v_M$ and $v_m$ for (\ref{5.17}) is $v_m$ and the most conservative choice for (\ref{5.18}) is $v_M$.
 Likewise, the the most conservative choice out of $A_M$ and $A_m$ for (\ref{5.19}) is $A_M$ and the most conservative choice for (\ref{5.20}) is $A_m$.
-This can be interpreted as remaining within the right wall of the trapping region implies remaining below the ceiling, and remaining below the ceiling implies remaining within the left wall and so on.
+This can be interpreted as remaining within the right wall of the trapping region implies remaining below the ceiling, remaining below the ceiling implies remaining within the left wall, remaining within the left wall implies remaining above the floor and remaining above the floor implies remaining within the right wall.
 Such an interpretation can be summarised as so:

-Now using these conservative choices, the left hand sides of (\ref{5.17})-(\ref{5.20}) become explicitly known functions of $G$ and thus the interval for which they remain positive can be calculated, at least approximately.